opendatahub-io/kube-authkit/README.md

-# OpenShift AI Authentication Library
+# Kube AuthKit - Kubernetes Authentication Toolkit

 A lightweight Python library that provides unified authentication for OpenShift and Kubernetes clusters.
 This library simplifies authentication by supporting multiple methods through a single, consistent interface.